Assign licenses to users by group membership in Azure Active Directory

 In this example, the Azure AD organization contains a security group called HR Department.
 This group includes all members of the human resources department (around 1,000 users).
 You want to assign Office 365 Enterprise E3 licenses to the entire department.
 The Yammer Enterprise service that's included in the product must be temporarily disabled until the department is ready to start using it.
 You also want to deploy Enterprise Mobility + Security licenses to the same group of users.

 Some Microsoft services are not available in all locations.
 Before a license can be assigned to a user, the administrator has to specify the Usage location property on the user.

 For group license assignment, any users without a usage location specified inherit the location of the directory.
-If you have users in multiple locations, we recommend that you always set usage location as part of your user creation flow in Azure AD (e.g. via AAD Connect configuration) - that ensures the result of license assignment is always correct and users do not receive services in locations that are not allowed.
+If you have users in multiple locations, we recommend that you always set usage location as part of your user creation flow in Azure AD.
+For example, configure Azure AD Connect configuration to set usage location.
+This recommendation makes sure the result of license assignment is always correct and users do not receive services in locations that are not allowed.

 Step 1: Assign the required licenses

 Sign in to the Azure AD admin center with a license administrator account.
 To manage licenses, the account must be a license administrator, user administrator, or global administrator.

 Select Licenses to open a page where you can see and manage all licensable products in the organization.

 Under All products, select both Office 365 Enterprise E5 and Enterprise Mobility + Security E3 by selecting the product names.
 To start the assignment, select Assign at the top of the page.